wojciech-karwowski/ARISA-MLOps-Assignment/readme.md

 - Project environment (venv + pyproject.toml, setup.cfg files) fully reproducible – defined as code
 - Unified runtime environment (works locally and on GitHub Actions without modifications)
 - Possibility to clearly link model launch to:
-- - source code (commit Git),
+  - source code (commit Git),
-- - infrastructure (pipeline, environment),
+  - infrastructure (pipeline, environment),
-- - training data (CSV file or artifact in MLflow).
+  - training data (CSV file or artifact in MLflow).

 ## Code Quality

-TInfrastructure Code Quality
 The CI pipeline implemented via GitHub Actions automatically validates configuration and runs tests whenever code changes are introduced.

 All updates to the codebase must go through pull requests, and are subject to review by other team members before being merged into the main branch.

-ML Model Code Quality
 Pre-commit hooks using flake8 enforce code style consistency across the project.

 The ML codebase is modular and includes unit tests for:

-Data processing
+ - Data processing

-Model training
+ - Model training

-Predictions
+ - Predictions

 After each pull request, the CI pipeline (lint-code.yml) runs linting and validation checks.

-A dedicated prediction pipeline (predict_on_model_change.yml) is triggered when:
+A dedicated prediction pipeline (predict_on_model_change.yml) is triggered when change of:

-test.csv, train.csv
+- test.csv, train.csv

-predict.py
+- predict.py

-catboost_model_diabetes.cbm
+- catboost_model_diabetes.cbm
-are changed.

-A separate retraining pipeline (retrain_on_change.yml) is executed when:
+A separate retraining pipeline (retrain_on_change.yml) is executed when moddifed are:

-test.csv, train.csv
+- test.csv, train.csv

-preproc.py, train.py
+- preproc.py, train.py

-best_params.pkl
+- best_params.pkl
-are modified.

 Documentation is treated as code and maintained in Markdown files and Python docstrings.